tea7010/MyLearning/english/writing.md

 * I went to a fancy stakehouse with my family for the first time.
 I thought it would be a bit out of manner if we bring our child to a fancy restaurant, but it turned out that the restaurant was really kids friendly.
 It also had a menu for kids.
 * I went to a fancy steakhouse with my family for the first time.
 I thought it might be inappropriate to bring our child to a fancy restaurant, but it turned out to be very kid-friendly.
 They even had a special menu for kids.

+* Talking to chatgpt during driving feels like giving a drive to a guest who is important person in work.
+I need to concentrate on subjects or clues to keep conversation healthly as well as driving safely, which is really difficult to keep.
+Sometimes I may be missing the speed limit and forget to look at my current speed.
+* Talking to ChatGPT while driving feels like giving a ride to an important guest from work.
+I need to focus on the conversation to keep it flowing naturally while also driving safely, which can be quite challenging.
+Sometimes, I might miss the speed limit signs or forget to check my current speed.